Seated Yoga Poses: The Health Benefits & 11 Poses to Get You Started

 Alignment Insights: Lotus is one of yoga’s most iconic postures but it isn’t readily accessible to many practitioners, especially people with tricky knees.
 Half Lotus is a good substitute.

-1. From a cross-legged position, use your hands to place your top foot into the opposite hip crease.
-Turn the sole of your foot face-up and keep your toes active.
+- Use your hands to place your right foot on top of your left thigh close to the hip crease.
+Turn the sole of your right foot face-up and keep your toes active.
 If this causes knee pain, come out.

 Benefits: Opens the hips, stretches the feet and ankles